Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

 \begin{proof} Since $d$ is LR-decorated, $x$ and $y$ cannot be of the same type (open or closed).
 The only time there is potential to apply any relations when multiplying $d_{i}$ times $d$ is if $i=1$ (respectively, $i=n+1$) and $x$ (respectively, $y$) is nontrivial.
 Regardless, it is easily seen that the statement of the lemma is true. \end{proof}

-\begin{lemma} Let $d$ be an admissible diagram such that $\a(d)=1$ with the following edge configuration at nodes $i$ and $i+1$:

-where $x$ and $y$ represent sequences of (possibly trivial) blocks of decorations.
+\begin{lemma} Let $d$ be an admissible diagram such that $\a(d)=1$ with the edge configuration at nodes $i$ and $i+1$ given in Figure~\ref{Fig161}, where $x$ and $y$ represent sequences of (possibly trivial) blocks of decorations.
 Then $d_{i}d=2^{k}d'$, where $k\geq 0$ and $d'$ is an admissible diagram with $\a(d)>1$. \end{lemma}

-\begin{proof} According to Lemma \ref{lem:a-value=1}, the diagram that is produced by multiplying $d_{i}$ times $d$ has $\a$-value strictly greater than 1.
+\begin{proof} According to Lemma~\ref{lem:a-value=1}, the diagram that is produced by multiplying $d_{i}$ times $d$ has $\a$-value strictly greater than 1.
 In this case, the sequence of blocks of decorations occurring on the leftmost (respectively, rightmost) propagating edge of $d$ will conjoin in the product of $d_{i}$ and $d$.
 This implies that $d_{i}d=2^{k}d'$ for $k \geq 0$ and some diagram $d'$.
-To see that $d'$ is admissible, we consider the following five possibilities for $d$; all remaining possibilities are analogous.
+To see that $d'$ is admissible, we consider the five possibilities for $d$ given in Figure~\ref{Fig163--Fig167}, where $u\in \{\emptyset,\btri\}$ and the rectangle on the leftmost (respectively, rightmost) propagating edge represents a (possibly trivial) sequence of blocks such that each block is a single $\btri$ (respectively, $\wtri$); all remaining possibilities are analogous.